Penguor/PenguorDocs/docs/Language_Specification/Messages/Penguor-debugmsg.md

 - `PGR-0020` The symbol '{0}' does not exist in the current scope
 - `PGR-0021` Could not find library '{0}'
 - `PGR-0022` Postfixed calls may not be chained
+- `PGR-0023` You may not put statement inside of this block
+- `PGR-0024`